JoeRittiner/Potato/services/brain/README.md

-# Brain
+# 🧠 Brain (Processing Services)

-This Service processes incoming messages.
+Brains process input and decide what to send forward.

-## Echo
+## Echo Brain

-This implementation simply prints the message it received from the Queue.
+Returns what it receives from the Queue (useful for testing).